SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

          // trailing closure's body goes here
       }

-You can provide multiple trailing closures for functions with multiple function type parameters.
-Additionally, if *all* of a function's parameters are function types, and you provide trailing closures for all of those parameters when calling the function, you do not need to write a pair of parentheses ``()`` after the function's name when you call the function.

 .. note::

-   Trailing closures can only be used when the function type parameters are the last parameters in the list.

-Here's an example of how you can provide multiple trailing closures when calling a function with two parameters, both of which have a function type of ``() -> ()``.
-Note that the closing brace of the first trailing closure must be on the same line as the opening brace of the second trailing closure:

-.. testcode:: closureSyntax

-   -> func someFunctionThatTakesTwoClosures(first: () -> (), second: () -> ()) {
-         // function body goes here
-      }
-   ---
-   -> // here's how you'd call this function with two trailing closures:
-   ---
-   -> someFunctionThatTakesTwoClosures {
-         // first trailing closure's body goes here
-      } {
-         // second trailing closure's body goes here
-      }
+   If a closure expression is provided as the function's only argument, and you provide that expression as a trailing closure, you do not need to write a pair of parentheses ``()`` after the function's name when you call the function.

 The string-sorting closure from the *Closure Expression Syntax* section above can be written outside of the ``sort`` function's parentheses as a trailing closure: